Letter of Lentulus: Origin

 It appears in several Florentine publications from around 1460 along with works of such humanists as Petrarch and Boccaccio.
 The letter was first printed in Germany in the "Life of Christ" by Ludolph the Carthusian (Cologne, 1474), and in the "Introduction to the works of St. Anselm" (Nuremberg, 1491).
 But it is neither the work of St. Anselm nor of Ludolph.
 According to the manuscript of Jena, a certain Giacomo of the Colonna family found the letter in 1421 in an ancient Roman document sent to Rome from Constantinople.
 It must have been of Greek origin, and translated into Latin during the thirteenth or fourteenth century, though it received its present form at the hands of a humanist of the fifteenth or sixteenth century.
-Christopher Mylius, the 18th century librarian of Jena, stated the letter was written in golden letters on red paper and richly bound, but lost.
+Christopher Mylius, the 18th-century librarian of Jena, stated the letter was written in golden letters on red paper and richly bound, but lost.

-In 1899, Ernst von Dobschütz listed over 75 historical manuscripts from Germany, France, and Italy that include the Letter of Lentulus in variant forms.
+In 1899, Ernst von Dobschütz listed over 75 historical manuscripts from Germany, France, and Italy, including the Letter of Lentulus in variant forms.

 The 19th-century scholar Friedrich Münter believed he could trace the letter down to the time of Diocletian, but this is generally not accepted by present-day scholars.

+The 1913 Catholic Encyclopedia regards the letter as apocryphal for several reasons: